patrick-ausderau/Node.js-course/Assignments/Week2/W2-Week-assignment.md

   * Task 1: 3p.
   * Task 2: 3p.
   * Task 3: 6p.
-* Return all answers and links to the Readme.md of Week 1 or 2 tasks.
+* Return all answers and links to the Readme.md of Week 3 tasks.

 ### Task 1: Cloud computing